 For more, see our Taxi information page.

-All booking service providers can now set their own fares – but they will need to provide passengers with a fare estimate before the trip begins, along with information identifying the driver and the vehicle.
+All booking service providers can set their own fares – but they need to provide passengers with a fare estimate before the trip begins, along with information identifying the driver and the vehicle.